What You Need to Build a Zapier Integration

 Use proper English, complete sentences, and punctuation.
 Do not include links or formatting.

 Upload your app’s logo.
-Make sure your logo is a square, transparent PNG file with dimensions of at least 256x256px (use a larger image if available).
+Make sure your logo is a square, transparent PNG file with dimensions of at least 256x256px (use a larger image if available, but do not exceed 2048x2048px).
 If your logo uses a solid background, round the corners 3% of the width and make their background transparent.

 Do not include your app’s name in the logomark, as it will not be legible at smaller sizes.